Physiology 001 - Introduction to Human Physiology » Winter 2022 » Exam 3

 Atherosclerosis causes elastic arteries to become less stretchy.
 How does this affect pulse pressure?

-A. Pulse pressure is unaffected by atherosclerosis.
+B. Pulse pressure is unaffected by atherosclerosis.

 C. Pulse pressure will be around 20-30 mmHg

-D. Pulse pressure is increased.
+D. Pulse pressure is temporarily decreased.

 Question #31